What Is an SEO Audit?

 Site speed has been important for a long time.

-In fact, back in 2018, Google rolled out a dedicated Page Speed Update that introduced speed as a mobile ranking factor.
+In 2018, Google rolled out a dedicated Page Speed Update that introduced speed as a mobile ranking factor.

-Fast forward to now, and Google has just announced that they will roll out a Page Experience Update in 2021.
-This confirms what many have suspected for some time; UX is more ingrained in SEO success than ever before.
+Fast forward to 2021, and Google rolled out their Page Experience Update.
+These days, as many suspected would be the case, UX is more ingrained in SEO success than ever before.

 And what we can’t deny is that speed is critical.